Encyclopedia of fire safety

 About the motion sensor and connecting it to the Arduino.
-Creating a security alarm with a motion sensor based on Arduino and infrared sensors Arduino alarm with a siren
+Creation of a security alarm with a motion sensor based on Arduino and infrared sensors Alarm on Arduino with a siren

-Spring, as you know, is accompanied by all sorts of exacerbations, and the main “exacerbation” has climbed out of its holes into the street in order to appropriate for itself what does not belong to it.
-This means that the topic of protecting your property is becoming more relevant than ever.
+Spring, as you know, is accompanied by all sorts of aggravations, and now the main "aggravation" crawled out of its holes into the street in order to appropriate for itself what does not belong to it.
+This means that the topic of protecting one's property becomes more relevant than ever.

-The site already has several reviews on homemade ones.
-They are of course functional, but they all have common feature- dependence on the socket.
-If this is not a problem with real estate, where electricity has already been supplied, then what about property where the outlet is far away or the surroundings are completely de-energized?
-I decided to go the other way - to assemble a long-lived, maximally simple and independent from the mains supply device, which will sleep all the time, and when the robbers penetrate, start and call the owner on the phone, signaling with a simple alarm call.
+The site already has several reviews on homemade -.
+They are functional, of course, but they all have common feature- depending on the outlet.
+If this is not a problem with real estate where electricity is already connected, then what about property where the outlet is far away or the surroundings are completely de-energized?
+I decided to go the other way - to assemble a long-lived, as simple as possible and independent of mains power device, which will sleep all the time, and when robbers enter, it will start up and call back to the owner’s phone, signaling with a simple alarm call.

 Purchased:

-1. Bread board one-sided 5x7 cm: getinax- or fiberglass
+1. Bread board one-sided 5x7 cm: getinaks- or fiberglass

-* - fiberglass is much better than getinax.
+* - fiberglass is much better than getinaks.

 3. Arduino Pro Mini "RobotDyn" ATmega168PA 8MHz 3.3V -